josh-butler/firefly/README.md

 1. An external state machine submits a batch job to the service by sending the JSON batch details to the service SQS queue using the `waitForTaskToken` type.

-2. The service consume the message in the SQS queue, validates and persists it in DDB.
+2. The service consumes the message when it arrives in SQS, validates and persists it in DDB.

-3. The service monitors the number of jobs submitted to the external service and submits all waiting batches when the external service has available job capacity.
+3. The service monitors the number of jobs submitted to the external service and submits all waiting batches when the external job service has available job capacity.

-4. Submitted batches are monitored until all related jobs are updated in DDB as "COMPLETE" or the batch as timed out.
+4. Submitted batches are monitored until all related jobs have been updated in DDB as "COMPLETE" or the batch has timed out.

 5. Batch results are evaluated and the external parent state machine is notified of the results via the `SendTaskSuccess` or `SendTaskFailure` AWS SDK methods.